Jack King

 |

-I cannot remember the last All Saints Sunday I sat in the pew instead of the chancel.
-But this All Saints Day I wasnโ€™t collared and vested, leading the liturgy in the parish I serve.
-I was seated in a pew in another parish because Iโ€™m taking a sabbatical this autumn.
-Where does an Anglican…
+I cannot remember the last All Saints’ Sunday I sat in the pew instead of the chancel.
+However, this All Saints’ Day, I wasnโ€™t collared and vested, leading the liturgy in the parish I serve.
+I sat in a pew in another parish because Iโ€™m taking a sabbatical this autumn.
+Where does an Anglican priest…

 Receiving Love in Loss